mantle-tutorial

 This function shows how to deposit an ERC-20 token from L1 to L2.

-L1EPT tokens are divided into $10^18$ basic units, same as ETH divided into wei.
+LTT tokens are divided into $10^18$ basic units, the same as ETH divided into wei.

 To show that the deposit actually happened we show before and after balances.